Michael Shin: Karting

-Shin did one year of karting in Korea, before moving to the United Kingdom to test Formula 4 machinery with JHR Developments, citing that karting in Korea "was not a good enough environment for me to progress".
+Shin did one year of karting in South Korea, before moving to the United Kingdom to test Formula 4 machinery with JHR Developments, citing that karting in South Korea "was not a good enough environment for me to progress".

 Formula 4

 2021

-Shin began testing Formula Renault 2.0 and Formula 4 cars in the United Kingdom with JHR Developments in 2021, being coached by former racing driver Callan O’Keefe.
+Shin began testing Formula Renault 2.0 and Formula 4 cars in the United Kingdom with JHR Developments in 2021, being coached by former racing driver Callan O'Keeffe.
 He took part in the official test day of the Brands Hatch GP round of the 2021 F4 British Championship with JHR Developments, finishing 17th of 18 competitors.

 2022

 On 1 December 2021, it was announced that Shin would compete in the 2022 Formula 4 UAE Championship with JHR Developments.
 He finished 29th in the overall standings, and 7th in the Rookies’ Championship.

 On 9 March 2022, it was announced that Shin would compete in the 2022 F4 British Championship with Virtuosi Racing alongside Edward Pearson.
 He achieved his first win in Race 2 of Round 2 at the Brands Hatch Indy circuit, and finished 11th in the standings.